prathimacode-hub/Awesome_Python_Scripts/BasicPythonScripts/Armstrong_Number/README.md

 # ARMSTRONG NUMBER
-Its a program where we play with armstrong numbers
+It is a program where we play with armstrong numbers

 ## _Title_:
   To check whether the number is an armstrong number or not.